kwhitley/treeize/README.md

 Most of us still have our hands in traditional relational databases (e.g. MySQL).
 While the normalized tables do a fine job of representing the parent/child relationships, the joined SQL results do not.
-In fact, they look more like an Excel spreadsheet than anything (which we LOVE dealing with, right?).
+In fact, they look more like an Excel spreadsheet than anything.
 This presents us with a problem when trying to supply a nice deep object graph for applications.

 Using a traditional ORM is slow (either many fragmented SQL